 One of the main benefits you get from filing articles of organization and establishing an LLC is personal liability protection for all members.
 If your business is sued or owes a debt, the claimants are limited to recovering out of your company’s assets.
 However, your personal assets are safe only if you take steps to maintain financial separation between your business and personal life.
 The best way to do that is by opening a separate business bank account and business credit card that you use only for business purposes.

-Once you establish your LLC, take some time to learn about your state’s rules for LLC reporting and tax filing.
+Take some time to learn about your state’s rules for LLC reporting and tax filing.
 Many states require LLCs to file an annual report and pay an annual tax or fee.
 The report typically contains information about your LLC’s income, business activities, and members.
 For federal tax purposes, most LLCs are pass-through entities, which means that members report their share of the LLC’s income and losses on their personal tax return.
 Despite this, some states levy a tax on LLCs, along with a fee based on the LLC’s income.

 Filing your articles of organization is an essential step to forming your new LLC.
 While the details vary slightly among states, articles of organization tell the government basic information about your business.
 Before filing your articles of organization, make sure you choose a unique name for your company, find a registered agent, and learn about local licensing requirements.
 After filing, make sure you create an LLC operating agreement to guide your new business and otherwise maintain your LLC in good standing.